zatibmag/CRM_system/README.md

 For Database, I used: MySQL.
 The project is launched on: AWS.

+You can find the front-end files at this path: AppForSmartBusiness/assets/react.
+You can find the back-end files at this path: AppForSmartBusiness/src.

 For any questions, you can contact me at viktor.hraboviuk@gmail.com.